 To modify the data gap threshold:

-- With your Time Series graph open, click from the Graphing Toolbar.
+- With your Time Series graph open, click Options in the Graphing Toolbar.
 A drop-down menu will appear.

-- Click .
-The Data Gap Options window will open, revealing instructions among a single text field and a couple of options.
+- Click Data Gap Options.
+The Data Gap Options window will open, revealing instructions among a single text field and two options.

 - Enter the number of minutes your data gap must exceed in the text field.
 For example, you can type in 1440 minutes to reveal data gaps that exceed one day.